audrbar/ml-clustering-automobile/README.md

 - `Profession` : profession of the customer
 - `WorkExperience` : work experience of the customer in years
 - `SpendingScore` : spending score of the customer
-- `FamilySiz`e : number of family members of the customer (including the customer)
+- `FamilySize` : number of family members of the customer (including the customer)
 - `Category` : anonymised category for the customer
 - `Segmentation` : (target variable) customer segment of the customer
 ## Methods Used